SOUTH CAROLINA CORPORATION DISSOLUTION

 If there are Foreign Corporations in states other than South Carolina that are tied to the Domestic South Carolina Corporation then

-each of those Foreign Corporations must be Dissolved before the South Carolina Corporation is legally Dissolved.
+each of those Foreign Corporations must be Dissolved before the South Carolina Corporation can be legally Dissolved.

-Can I revoke Dissolution after it is approved by South Carolina?
+Can I revoke Dissolution after it is approved by the state of South Carolina?

 explain